 Hiking in Joshua Tree National Park is such a unique experience.
 The desert landscape, rock formations, and wildlife make for a great adventure!
 Joshua Tree National Park is incredibly popular and known worldwide for its unique trees and stunning rock formations.
-There’s no shortage of blog posts about things to do in Joshua Tree so, we are glad you found this one!
+In this post, we’re sharing the best hikes in Joshua Tree National Park plus some tips for visiting.

 Planning a trip to Joshua Tree?
-Make sure to check out our guide for the area that includes: Things to do outside the park, the best places to eat, and more!
+Make sure to check out our guide for the area which includes: things to do outside the park, the best places to eat, and more!

 Where is Joshua Tree National Park?

 Joshua Tree National Park is located in the high desert of Southern California where the Colorado and Mojave deserts meet.
 Two of the park entrances, 29 Palms and Joshua Tree, are located on Highway 62, while the third, Cottonwood Drive, is located off Interstate 8.